bekajorjikia/bekajorjikia/README.md

 ## 🧑‍💻 About Me

-I'm a fullstack engineer with **5 years of experience** shipping production systems.
-I work across the full stack — from designing Angular component libraries and React Native mobile apps, to building Django/NestJS APIs and integrating real-time services.
+I'm a fullstack engineer with **5+ years of experience** shipping production systems.
+I work across the full stack — Angular component libraries and React Native mobile apps on the frontend, to Django/NestJS APIs, real-time services, CI/CD pipelines, and AI integrations on the backend.

-At **MSDA** (Georgia's Municipal Service Delivery Agency), I own the architecture of multiple production platforms including a GIS mapping system serving infrastructure data nationwide.
-I also lead a frontend team, run code reviews, and maintain a shared Angular UI library used across 10+ internal projects.

-I've shipped products in **fintech** (crypto wallet apps with Tether/USDT team), **e-commerce** (AI-powered mobile apps on Google Play), and **public services** (GIS, real-time chat, document systems).
+At **MSDA** I own the architecture of multiple government production platforms, including a live social transfers service at **apps.gov.ge**, and lead a frontend team that maintains a shared Angular UI library across 10+ internal projects.
+I've also built products in **fintech** (crypto wallets with the Tether/USDT team), **e-commerce** (AI-powered mobile apps on Google Play), and **events management** (dynamic platforms with artist profiles and admin panels).

 - 🏢 Currently: **Fullstack Engineer @ MSDA** (2023 – present)
+- 🏛️ Building live government services at **apps.gov.ge** and **ms.gov.ge**
 - 📍 Based in: **Tbilisi, Georgia**
 - 🤖 Interested in: AI integrations, real-time systems, scalable frontend architecture